RENOVATION: Kimono & Sustainability

 A range of selected items by Takahashi Hiroko are also available for purchase in The Shop.

-Find out more about Takahashi Hiroko in our online story.
+Find out more about Takahashi Hiroko in our Story.